badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 ### Enable/Disable research

-You can enable or disable the research of tests for method or for class only.
+You can enable or disable the research of tests for a method or for class only.
 To do that, you only have to toggle the corresponding button in the settings.

 {% include image.html